 Yet after 65 games with the Bluefish (.265-8-41), he was let go in July.
 Returning to the Northern League, he exploded for 14 homers and 38 RBIs in 37 games with the Schaumburg Flyers.
 He had a three-homer outburst at Fargo on August 22.
 However, his pro career ended after the 2008 season.
 “I never officially retired,” said Pickering in 2012.
 “I started an academy with friends out here [in Orange County, California, where he lives with Jessica and Jacob].
 I started coaching, teaching the kids the game.”

 In recent years, Virgin Islanders have been scarce at the major-league level.
 When Callix Crabbe of St. Thomas came to the plate for the San Diego Padres on April 3, 2008, it marked the first time a V.I. player had appeared in the majors since August 6, 2005.
 The gap between Midre Cummings, who finished his career with the Baltimore Orioles, and Crabbe was more than two and a half years.
-Crabbe got into 21 games, the last on May 8, 2008, and has not been able to make it back to The Show since.
+Crabbe got into 21 games, the last on May 8, 2008, and did not make it back to The Show again.
 The drought ended briefly in 2015 when pitcher Akeel Morris appeared in one game for the New York Mets.
-Another St. Thomian, outfielder Jabari Blash and pitcher Jharel Cotton, reached the top level in 2016; Morris has since also made it back.
+However, two other St. Thomians, outfielder Jabari Blash and pitcher Jharel Cotton, reached the top level in 2016; Morris has since also made it back.

 “I just got back from a visit a couple of months ago,” Pickering noted in 2012.
 “They got some talent down there.
 But nothing’s changed pretty much from when I was coming up.
 After Little League, they have to find something to continue playing.”